carbon-language/carbon-lang/docs/design/unions.md

 ## Layout

-The layout of a union is determined as follows: we express the layout of a field in terms of its starting and ending offsets, which are measured in bits in order to handle bitfields.
+We express the layout of a field in terms of its starting and ending offsets, which are measured in bits in order to handle bitfields.
 The starting and ending offsets of each field in a field group are the same as if the fields were all direct members of the enclosing struct.
 A union member that is not a field group is laid out as if it were a field group containing a single field.
 The ending offset of a union is the maximum ending offset of any field in any of its field groups, rounded up to the next whole byte.
 Note that this means that bitfields after the union are not "packed" together with any bitfields at the end of the union.

 > **TODO:** This presupposes that struct fields are laid out sequentially; if
 > that is not the case, this algorithm will need to be revised accordingly.